aidanelm/donnellyinitiative/README.md

 ```

-For more instructions on how to install TensorFlow, click [here](https://www.tensorflow.org/install).
+For more information about Tkinter, visit a tutorial website [here](https://tkdocs.com/tutorial/install.html).

 <a name="identification"/>